mkpappu/SGCV/README.md

 ## Getting Started (+Overview) and where did we get these scripts?

+note: ForneyLab package must be v0.11.3 (will work with Julia 1.3+)

 ## Implementation (and key functions)

 ## Inference (how do we know the number of regimes?)